Skip to main content

 SDKs

 Phosra provides official SDKs to accelerate your integration.
-All SDKs wrap the REST API and provide typed interfaces, automatic retries, and token management.
+All SDKs wrap the REST API and provide typed interfaces and token management.
+(There is no general automatic-retry option in @phosra/sdk@0.1.0 — the one built-in retry is the single onTokenExpired 401 retry; see the TypeScript SDK.)

 Available SDKs